rachelvansciver/SAACO3/storage/EFS.md

 ![[Pasted image 20221101130307.png]]
-# Eastic File System
+# Elastic File System

 ## TLDR
 High performance network file system which is pay per gb use and can attach to multiple services in multiple AZs.

 ## Features
 - multi AZ
-- high avalilable, scalable and expensive
+- high available, scalable and expensive
 - pay per use
 - uses [[SecurityGroup]]